wistia/wistia-open-docs/_posts/player-api.md

 window._wq = window._wq || [];
 _wq.push(function(W) {
   W.api(function(video) {
-    video.bind('play', function() {
+    // for all existing and future videos, run this function video.bind('play', function() {
+      // when one video plays, iterate over all the videos and pause each,
-      var allVideos = Wistia.api.all();
+      // unless it's the video that just started playing. var allVideos = Wistia.api.all();
       for (var i = 0; i < allVideos.length; i++) {
         if (allVideos[i].hashedId() !== video.hashedId()) {